Compare travel insurance for Poland

 Ultimately, this will allow you to enjoy an unforgettable and carefree holiday safe in the knowledge that your insurance has you protected.

 Do I need travel insurance for Poland?

-If you’re planning a holiday in Poland, you should always make sure you have travel insurance before you set off.
+If you’re planning a Polish holiday, you should always make sure you have travel insurance to Poland before you set off.
 That way, you’ll be protected against many common travel problems while on your trip.
-For instance, travel insurance can cover you against illness, accidents, lost baggage and theft while you’re on your Polish getaway.
+For instance, travel insurance can cover you against illness, accidents, lost baggage, and theft while you’re on your Polish getaway.

-Travel insurance also means you’ll be able to reclaim your costs if you have to cancel or cut short your trip in an emergency – so you can relax and enjoy your holiday.
+Travel insurance also means you’ll be able to reclaim your costs if you need to cancel or cut your trip short in an emergency.
+This way, you can relax and enjoy your holiday.

 What type of travel insurance do I need for Poland?

 Because Poland is an EU country, your trip will be covered by any European travel insurance policy.
 However, there are many different types of insurance that might suit your holiday.
 When you find the best travel insurance deals through MoneySuperMarket, you’ll be able to tailor your insurance to your needs.
 Some categories to look out for:

 Single-trip insurance: If you only want to cover your trip to Poland, select single-trip travel insurance and type in Poland as your destination.